We're KNOM. Yours for Western Alaska.

-From Nome, Alaska, KNOM Radio is the oldest Catholic radio station in the United States: broadcasting faith, inspiration, news, and engaging community-oriented content to listeners in Western Alaska.
+Broadcasting from Nome, Alaska, KNOM Radio is the oldest Catholic radio station in the United States: sharing faith, inspiration, news, and engaging community-oriented programming with listeners in Western Alaska.

 KNOM country extends from the Yukon Delta to the Bering Strait, and covers numerous remote villages in Bush Alaska.
 The station serves as a vital communications service, a place for community engagement and conversation, and always: a faithful friend and companion.